ibm-cloud-assets/rovs-tutorial/docs/02-storage-management.md

 In this lab, we are going to take a closer look at the storage behind the virtual machine we just created fedora01.

 1. Start by clicking on the left menu for Storage → Persistent Volume Claims.
-Make sure you are in the vmexamples-user1 namespace, you should see the fedora01 PVC that was created when you created the fedora01 VM in the previous section.
+Make sure you are in the vm-“your-familiyname namespace, you should see the fedora01 PVC that was created when you created the fedora01 VM in the previous section.

     ![](images/storage-image2.png)